xcart/xcart-docs/_pages/kb_en/general_setup/basic_configuration/general_settings/checkout.md

 ### Fast Lane Checkout

-Fast Lane Checkout (FLC) is a type of checkout when all steps of data submission are divided into pages, i.e. a customer submits the personal data, chooses the preferred delivery and payment methods in series, each next step becoming available only if all the required fields of the previous step are filled in properly.
-FLC is considered more straightforward for a new custome as it potentially leads to fewer errors during the data submission for the transaction because all necessary info is filled in portions of 2-3 forms of small scape.
+Fast Lane Checkout (FLC) is a type of checkout in which all the steps of data submission are divided into pages, i.e. a customer submits the personal data, chooses the preferred delivery and payment methods in series, each next step becoming available only after all the required fields of the previous step have been completed properly.
+FLC is considered a more straightforward method for a new customer as it potentially leads to fewer errors during the submission of data for the transaction because all the required info is submitted in portions.

-This is how the FLC type of checkout will look for an unregistered and not logged in customer:
+This is how FLC checkout will look for an unregistered and not logged in customer:

 <div class="ui stackable three column grid">
   <div class="column" markdown="span">![gs-flc-1.png]({{site.baseurl}}/attachments/ref_0I0Cpjkh/gs-flc-1.png)</div>